JRYamasaki/Earth-Defense/README.md

 # Earth-Defense
-A Unity game I made over the winter break
+A Unity game I made in a two-weeks

 Gameplay Footage: https://vimeo.com/250316662